Writing is about “forcing” your idea into others

 This is wrong.
 Because most people when they read an article, their mind is already occupied.

-Hence, we need to explicitly mention or say our contributions or ideas are in our technical or scientific writing (but also for other type of writings).
+Hence, we need to explicitly mention or say our contributions or ideas are in our technical or scientific writing (but also for other types of writing).

 Example 1: Weak writing